 - “What is your dream job?”

 - “What are your goals in this job?”

 So onto the old classic and an almost guaranteed question.
 Let’s start with what not to say.

-Gone are the days where “I want your job” or “I want to be running the company” or even worse “I want to be your boss” were acceptable answers.
+Gone are the days when “I want your job,” or “I want to be running the company,” or even worse, “I want to be your boss” were acceptable answers.

-Avoid these answers like the plague.
-They are vague and scream “me, me, me”.
-Show you are serious about your career and you are committed to the organisational success, while understanding the company’s structure, vision, culture and mission.
+The reason you want to avoid these types of answers like the plague is that they are vague and scream “me, me, me.”
+Show you are serious about your career and you are committed to the organisational success while understanding the company’s structure, vision, culture and mission.

-Try not to state specific job roles, but instead talk about leading, managing or having increased responsibility and the action you would take in the offered role, in order to get there, such as new experiences or training and development.
+Try not to state specific job roles, but instead talk about leading, managing or having increased responsibility and the action you would take in the offered role to get there, such as new experiences or training and development.

-In my experience, the most successful answers come from developing a two way conversation with the interviewer showing interest in the corporate structure.
+In my experience, the most successful answers come from developing a two-way conversation with the interviewer and showing interest in the corporate structure.

 If you are not interested in career progression in this way and would be quite happy doing the same role, you could say:

 - “I would like to think that I would still be here doing this job to the best of my ability where I am regarded as the ‘rock of reliability within the department.”